FadhilPM/tp/docs/DeveloperGuide.md

 **MSS**

 * 1. Artist wants to switch a Contact’s preferred contact method.
-* 2. Artist enters the contact’s Phone Number
+* 2. Artist enters the contact’s Phone Number.
 * 3. ArtHive toggles the preferred contact method, and shows a success message.

 Use case ends.